philipfavourboluwatife247/alx-system_engineering-devops/0x14-mysql/README.md

-# Solutions to tasks on MySQL
+# Solutions to tasks on MySQL Project